-Aurum Resources Limited (ASX: AUE) (Aurum) is pleased to announce a +50% increase (additional 820koz) in the JORC Mineral Resource Estimate (MRE) for its Boundiali Gold Project in Côte d'Ivoire, West Africa to 2.41Moz of gold.
-This brings the company's total group resources to 3.28Moz including the Napié Project.
-This achievement underscores the project's potential and represents a milestone for Aurum Resources.
+Aurum Resources Limited (ASX: AUE) (Aurum) is pleased to announce a +50% increase (additional 320koz) in Indicated Resources for the JORC Mineral Resource Estimate (MRE) at its Boundiali Gold Project in Côte d'Ivoire, West Africa to 0.92Moz of gold.
+Total gold Resources for the Boundiali Gold Project stand at 2.41Moz following this update.
+Group Resources including the 0.87Moz Napié Project stand at 3.28Moz of gold.
+This growth in Indicated underscores Aurum's ability to drill rapidly and more cost effectively than its peers.

-The updated 2025 Boundiali MRE comprises the BST1, BDT1, BDT2, BDT3, BMT1 & BMT3 deposits.
-Drilling is ongoing on these deposits, and Aurum has identified other prospects at Boundiali which have yet to be drilled (Figure 4).
+This update of the 2025 Boundiali MRE comprises the BMT3 deposit.
+Drilling is ongoing at Boundiali deposits, and Aurum has identified other prospects at Boundiali which have yet to be drilled (Figure 4).